 About

-The work explores the theme of forced migration and the perilous journeys that many people undertake in search of safety and a new life elsewhere.
-Entitled Finding Home Again, it expresses our collective solidarity with the more than 80 million people on the move today and what they must overcome in the hope of finding a new home.
-As Quebec and Canada have always been a safe haven for displaced people, it represents the determination, dignity and hope of those who are forced to be displaced or uprooted.
+The artwork illustrates the perilous journeys that many people undertake in search of safety and a new life elsewhere.
+Titled “Finding Home Again,” it expresses our collective solidarity with the more than 80 million people on the move today and the challenges they must overcome in the hope of finding a new home.
+Quebec and Canada, having always been a haven of peace for displaced individuals, symbolize the determination, dignity, and hope of those who are forced to be displaced or uprooted.
+Migratory monarch butterflies remind us that climate change is one of the main factors contributing to the increase in forced displacements.
+The poem “Immigrant,” by poet Rupi Kaur, who generously collaborated with MSF to incorporate her words into the artwork, completes the mural.